 Finally, end the sub-procedure of the code.

-- First of all, right-click on the sheet name in the Sheet Name Bar.
+- Right-click on the sheet name in the Sheet Name Bar.

 - A white dialog box will appear.

-- Write down the following visual code in that empty editor box.
+- Enter he following visual code in that empty editor box.

 Option Explicit